Bipolar disorder - Risks

 Risks associated with bipolar disorder

-You are more likely to try to take your own life during depressive episodes of bipolar disorder.
-It is important that you get the right treatment for your symptoms of depression and have a good crisis plan.
+You are more likely to try to take your own life if you have a history of attempted suicide and depression.
+It is important that you get the right treatment for your symptoms of depression and have an up to date crisis plan.

-There is also research that suggests you are more likely to experience self harm if you suffer from bipolar disorder.
-This is particularly likely if you experience symptoms of mania.
+There is also research that suggests you are 30% - 40% more likely to self-harm if you suffer from bipolar disorder.

-People with bipolar disorder have a higher rate of physical illnesses such as diabetes and heart disease than the general population.
-NICE recommends that you have a physical health check every year.
+People with bipolar disorder have a higher rate of physical illnesses such as diabetes and heart disease.
+You should have a physical health check at least once every year.

 Need practical advice & info?
 We can help.